-IDIOT'S GUIDE TO FED2 - MAKING INVESTMENTS AS A FINANCIER
+MAKING INVESTMENTS AS A FINANCIER

 BUYING SHARES IN OTHER COMPANIES

 Before you start investing in other players' companies, you need to do a little research to find out which companies are going to be worth investing in.
-You can get a complete list of all the companies in the game with 'DI COMPANIES' - but beware, it is a long list!
+You can see a list of all the businesses in the game with 'DI COMPANIES'.
+You can find out who owns shares in a business with the command 'DISPLAY SHARES name' - 'name' can be a business, company or CEO name.

 When you have decided that you want to invest in a particular company, use the command 'BUY amount SHARES companyname', where 'amount' is the number of shares you want to buy.
 You can only buy 100 in any transaction, although there's nothing to stop you making more than one purchase.
 You can't own more than 1,000 shares in a company, and the broker will always hang onto 1000 shares, so you can't invest in a company once that limit has been reached.